 What Are The Professional Standards?

-I trained at the CCIM (College of Integrated Chinese Medicine) in Reading.
+Training for me took place at the CCIM (College of Integrated Chinese Medicine) in Reading.
 I am also a member of the BAcC (British Acupuncture Council).
 I follow the Council’s Code of Ethics and Practice.
-Moreover, Professional Indemnity and Public Liability insurance is provided by the Council for all UK members.
+Moreover, Professional Indemnity/ Public Liability insurance is provided by the Council for all UK members.

 What About My Doctor?